toggenation/cakephp-live-test-sxs/README.md

 For CakePHP 5.x `debug = true` you cannot set `zend.assertions = 1` anywhere but in `php.ini`

-So to have a live (zend.assertions = -1) / test (zend.assertions = 1) environment requires each environment to point at separate php.ini files
+So to have a live (zend.assertions = -1) / test (zend.assertions = 1) environment requires each nginx environment to point at separate php.ini file

 ## Install PHP, nginx and Postgres